genevaers/User-Documentation/docs/AdvancedFeatures/OverviewLookupPaths.md

 ## Define lookup paths

 Lookup paths are defined using metadata in the GenevaERS Workbench.
-Go to [Specifying Lookup Paths](../AdvancedFeatures/MetaData/SpecifyLookupPath.md) for detailed information on how to do this.
+Go to [Create Lookup Paths](../AdvancedFeatures/MetaData/CreateLookupPath.md) for detailed information on how to do this.

 ## Where to call lookup paths in a view